-12 Fast-Growing Native Plants That Will Fill Your Garden With Color in No Time
+12 Fast-Growing Native Plants That Will Transform Your Garden in Just One Season

-These beautiful selections will transform your garden and support local wildlife.
+These beautiful selections are easy to grow and support local wildlife.

 Credit:

 Everyone wants a lush garden, but not everyone wants to wait for their plants to reach full maturity.
-One great solution is fast-growing native plants, which can grow several feet tall in just a year, and also provide shade, shelter, and sustenance for local wildlife.
+One great solution is fast-growing native plants, which can reach several feet tall in just a year and provide shade, shelter, and sustenance for local wildlife.
+Native plants are also generally lower-maintenance since they are adapted to the conditions of their native range.

 Native plants are also a great way to support pollinators and create a garden that's beautiful and kind to the environment.
 Here are some excellent, expert-recommended varieties that will quickly fill your yard with color.